As with the MRTG service, we are opening Service Watch to the Suffolk Community. Here is a good example where Service Watch may be of aid…

 With Service Watch configured to monitor your server, Service Watch sends you an e-mail - or even pages your cell phone - the moment there is a problem, informing you of the issue.

-I don't think that anyone enjoys spending 70%-80% of their day making sure that their services are running.
+No one enjoys spending 70-80% of their day making sure that their services are running.
 The goal of the Service Watch project is to help take the burden off of the system administrator.
 In the simplest of terms, we have the computer keep tabs on itself and inform the administrator only when there is a problem.
 Service Watch may be configured to e-mail you with an alert or page your cell phone* so you can be notified any where in the world.

 Below is a list of currently available services Service Watch can monitor.
 If you would like a service monitored that is not listed, please email us and we can discuss options.